Andy Lau: Bibliography

 Lau has written two books, This Is How I Grew Up (我是這樣長大的) (1995), an autobiography, and My 30 Work Days (我的30個工作天) (2012), a collection of his 30 personal diaries written while working on the 2011 film A Simple Life.

 Art exhibition

 In 2023, Lau opened his debut art show titled the 1/X Andy Lau X Art Exhibition, which ran on 25 August at the Freespace venue located in the West Kowloon Cultural District.
 The exhibit includes a sculpture which Lau designed, a projection of images from his films and concerts, paintings made by him and his daughter, and works where he collaborated with other artists, such as collaborating with Hong Kong artists Sticky Line on a statue of his character from Running on Karma (2003), collaborating with Beijing artist Xu Zhuoer in glass covered film props from A Moment of Romance (1990), and a collaboration with ink painter where Lau showcases his calligraphy.

+Doctoral Degree

+In 2026, Lau was conferred the degree of Doctor of Letters (honoris causa) by the Hong Kong Baptist University.
+He was commended for his outstanding professional achievements and remarkable contributions to society.